What makes a great family van? Our build philosophy, keep it simple and Modular.

 Ford Transit Mid Roof Crew with lots of storage

-Our builds are for real life.
+Our builds are for how you really would use the van for every day use.
 You look at all the Instagram posts and you don't really see how the vans are actually used.
 It looks so big.
 Add people and gear and things get very tight fast.
 If not configured properly just trying to go to sleep or lay down and relax, or sit down and have a snack or meal can be a challenge.
 Not in our builds.
 Double bunk beds look awesome but where do you actually put your stuff?
-Its gets ugly.
+Its gets ugly and is not functional.
 We feel there is a right way an a wrong way if you have to have 4 beds in a high roof van.
-It just never worked for me functionally well.
+It just never worked for me well.
 One of the reasons why my personal vans always have Pop Tops.
 That's why we build the vans the way we do, you need storage and you don't want to have to move everything around and it needs to be organized.

 Sprinter Van Lots of Storage in various storage lockers and rigid storage bags, all removable.

 High Roof Sprinter.
 Storage- This is reality on a trip, you can't fit this stuff when you have double bunks, kids, cooler...Pop Top solves this for sure or storage solutions become key.
 You can see clearly in this example why a bed platform and storage area under the bed is really important.
 We have ways to maximize storage and sleeping areas with and without a Pop Top.
 Check our our blog posts.

 The example below is what your van really looks like packed for a trip.
 If you had two "bunk" beds in back you where would you sleep?
 You would have to move everything just to sleep or hang out.
 If you had a dinette in the rear the same problem.
 There are always compromises to any design.
 In our modular layouts with flexible storage we feel we offer the most flexibility to meet any need as you have options for storage and to reconfigure your van.